ethan-fraser/spotify-display/README.md

 3. Open index.html in a browser

-4. play music on spotify using the account you used to run the server... the info should appear in the browser.
+4. Play music on Spotify using the account you used to run the server... the info should appear in the browser.

 ## Preview
 ![preview](./preview.png)